 As the roots become exposed to air, (aka air root pruning), they dry out and die.
 The bag allows the plant to produce dense, very fine feeder roots, which incidentally also prevents root circling that you see in “potted” plants.
 These feeder roots allow for better nutrient and water absorption which in turn leads to better growth rates and higher yields.

-Cover the top of the bucket with heavy duty black plastic.
-Since the inside of the Pro-Mix BX bag is black, we’re simply reusing the bag and cutting it to fit our buckets.
+Cover the top of the bucket with heavy-duty black plastic.
+Since the inside of the Pro-Mix BX bag is black, we’re simply reusing it, cutting it to fit our buckets.
 Secure the plastic to the bucket with string, rubber band or any method that works best for you.
 This plastic sheeting will help reduce water loss through evaporation.
 Cut a small “X” in the top of the bucket and add your young plant.

 How to Assemble the Float Valve Bucket and Reservoir

 That’s it!
 Simply connect the water reservoir bucket to the float valve (automatic watering bucket).
 Make sure the reservoir is filled and check it periodically.
 This hydroponic grow system is perfect for fruits, vegetables, and herbs.
 It’s easy to maintain and remains weed-free.

 Self Watering Grow Bucket Safety Tips

 Always keep the reservoir covered, you don’t want bugs breeding in it, or impurities flowing to your plants.
 It can also be a danger to pets or small children if left open and unattended.

 Growing Results in the Self Watering Grow Buckets

 Here is the same eggplant after 3 Weeks: